medmax78/torbox/README.md

 * Better to rename your interface to wlan0 to make things running smoothly

 I've tested some TP-Link drivers successfully, so no limitations here.

+##### For OrangePi PC and Orange Pi One
 _Beware, that installer script moves some Realtek default drivers to /lib/modules-disabled_.
 Better to check this dir, when you run into a problem with a WiFi dongle.

 ## Using other plarforms
-Support of raspberry pi (2) is planned.
-It's only a matter of time.
+Support of Raspberry Pi 3 is planned, as soon as it will be obtained somewhere.
-Generally in "hardware" folder there should be subfolder "raspberrypi2" for example with some platform/kernel specific things like drivers and scripts, reporting temperature.
+Generally in "hardware" folder there should be subfolder "raspberrypi3" for example with some platform/kernel specific things like drivers and scripts, reporting temperature.
 _powersave.sh_ is generated with a help of powertop.

 ## Thanks and references